Question: What days do you ship orders?

-Question: Can you tell me what type of spirulina it is?
-Is it the one in nutritionnal supplement?
+Question: Can you tell me what type of Spirulina it is?
+Is it the one in nutritional supplement?

 Answer: It is Arthrospira aka Spirulina.
 Yes, you can eat it, but I can not guarantee that it will grow for you in a food-safe way.
 Mass culturing facilities heat and dry to disinfect the product, which kills bacteria.
 I label the product for education and research, so, eat at your own risk!
 FDA approval for the product comes from how algae is dried and packaged- including a bacterial plate count (which is why I won't make any claims for food).
 A lot of my customers seem to be eating it happily and healthfully- keep your pH at 10!

 Answer: Timely delivery is key, but international shipping of algae cultures is subject to a rules and slow shipping.
 I have made lists below to describe the success at getting the cultures delivered while still alive.

 Follow Up Question: What about the NeuLog and Milwaukee products?

 Answer: Those products are handled in a case-by-case basis.
 If you are international and are looking to purchase one of these products, please contact us.*****

 Answer: Yes, we provide cultures to elementary, high-schools, colleges, and universities.
 We offer bulk pricing and council on how to set up projects.